jal278/agent_multimodal/AgentSimulator/README.txt

 The maze navigation experiment (“hardmaze_exp.xml”) is presented in the 2011 GECCO paper on ES-HyperNEAT (see above).
 The goal of the agent is to navigate from a starting to an end location.
 The main ES-HyperNEAT code can be found in the SharpNeatLib\CPPNs\EvolvableSubstrate.cs class.
 The main method in that class is “generateConnections”, which generates a list of ANN connections and hidden nodes based on the information in the underlying CPPN.
 This function is called from the SubstrateDescription.cs class.
 The parameters for ES-HyperNEAT can be changed in the params.txt file (see below).
 Note that this is a single-agent experiment that does not support increasing the number of agents.
 For questions on ES-HyperNEAT email sebastian.risi@gmail.com
 --------------------------
 PATROL AND RETURN
-The patrol and return experiment with situational policy geometry (“patrol_switch.xml”) is presented in the 2011 IROS paper above.
-The goal is for the team of agents to spread out among an environment, and then return to their starting place.
-For comparison purposes, the same experiment, but without situational policy geometry (“patrol_signal.xml”) is also included.
+The patrol and return experiment with situational policy geometry is presented in the 2011 IROS paper above.
+Files from this experiment were renamed in this distribution.
+This experiment is known as Team Patrol in this distribution.
+See the list of experiment files above for more information.

 PARAMETER FILE
 --------------------------